 Take a beach bag or backpack to make going to the pool or beach at port easier.
 You can pack sunscreen, books or whatever you need.

 Bring a cover up to wear on a cruise so you can easily grab lunch or shop during excursions.
-I purchased a cover up for less than $10 on Amazon.
+I purchased a cover up for a great deal on Amazon.

-It never hurts to bring one of these just in case.
+It never hurts to bring a rain poncho or umbrella just in case.
 Why let a little rain ruin an excursion planned to explore an island?

 Mix and match to make the most of space in your luggage.
-Bring tops and bottoms that can easily be interchanged.
+Bring tops and bottoms that can easily be interchanged between outfits.

 It goes get cooler at night on the ship.
-It’s nice to have a pair of pants with you.
+It’s nice to have a pair of slacks with you.

 Check your cruise line to see what their guidelines are for formal night.
 You certainly don’t have to participate and can always dine at the buffet.